Culture of Hungary: Flag

 The flag of Hungary is a horizontal tricolour of red, white and green (red-white-green).
 This revised style was adopted on the 12th of October 1957 following the Hungarian Revolution of 1956.

-The colours of were used during the coronation of Matthias II in 1608.
+The colours were used during the coronation of Matthias II in 1608.
 It is speculated that the colours and their relationship with the Hungarian monarchy date back to the 13th century.

 The colours of the flag are also present in the traditional Hungarian Coat of Arms.
 The red is thought to signify the various battles which Hungary has fought in, whilst the white and green denote Hungary's rivers and mountains respectively.